All Episodes

 I will explain this in detail as the program unfolds.

-I also think one of the other things that happened is I've looked at some of the uh demographics here.
+I also think one of the other things that happened is I've looked at some of the demographics here.

-It appears that because of all the pre-election polling that showed Obama had it in the bag, a bunch of renegade New Hampshire liberal independents abandoned Obama, decided to vote for McCain, uh, and that took away some votes uh from Obama.
+It appears that because of all the pre-election polling that showed Obama had it in the bag, a bunch of renegade New Hampshire liberal independents abandoned Obama, decided to vote for McCain, and that took away some votes from Obama.

-Uh now, as bad, and I've been critical here today, as bad as the drive-bys can be, it is really rare for them to be off by double digits like they were on the Democrat side.
+Now, as bad, and I've been critical here today, as bad as the drive-bys can be, it is really rare for them to be off by double digits like they were on the Democrat side.

-I mean, they're wrong a lot.
+I mean, they're wrong a lot, but these polls double digits.

 You got your walking around folded money spread around, tour buses filled up, brought across state lines, dead people voting, prisoners voting, people voting two, three times.